mlflow/mlflow/docs/source/projects.rst

 .. _project-docker-container-environments:

-Docker Containers
+Docker container
-  You can also run MLflow Projects inside
-  `Docker containers <https://www.docker.com/resources/what-container>`_, which allows you to capture non-Python dependencies such as Java libraries.
-When you run an MLflow Project that specifies a Docker image, MLflow executes the image, mounts the project directory in the resulting container at ``/mlflow/projects/code``, and invokes the project entry point in the container.
+  `Docker containers <https://www.docker.com/resources/what-container>`_ allow you to capture non-Python dependencies such as Java libraries.
+When you run an MLflow Project that specifies a Docker image, MLflow runs the image, mounts the project directory in the resulting container at ``/mlflow/projects/code``, and invokes the project entry point in the container.

   Environment variables, such as ``MLFLOW_TRACKING_URI``, are propagated inside the Docker container during project execution.
-Additionally, :ref:`Runs <concepts>` and :ref:`Experiments <organizing-runs-in-experiments>` created by the project are saved to the tracking server specified by your :ref:`tracking URI <where-runs-are-recorded>`.
-When running against a local tracking URI, MLflow will mount the host system's tracking directory (e.g., a local ``mlruns`` directory) inside the container so that metrics, parameters, and artifacts logged during project execution are accessible afterwards.
+Additionally, :ref:`runs <concepts>` and :ref:`experiments <organizing-runs-in-experiments>` created by the project are saved to the tracking server specified by your :ref:`tracking URI <where-runs-are-recorded>`.
+When running against a local tracking URI, MLflow mounts the host system's tracking directory (e.g., a local ``mlruns`` directory) inside the container so that metrics, parameters, and artifacts logged during project execution are accessible afterwards.

-  See `here <https://github.com/mlflow/mlflow/tree/master/examples/docker>`_ for an example of an MLflow project with a Docker environment.
+  See `Dockerized Model Training with MLflow <https://github.com/mlflow/mlflow/tree/master/examples/docker>`_ for an example of an MLflow project with a Docker environment.

   .. important::

-    Docker container environments can only be specified using an :ref:`MLProject file <mlproject-file>`.
+    You can specify Docker container environments only using an :ref:`MLProject file <mlproject-file>`.

-System Environments
+System environment
-  Finally, you can run MLflow Projects directly in your current system environment.
   All of the project's dependencies must be installed on your system prior to project execution.
   The system environment is supplied at runtime.
 It is not part of the MLflow Project's directory contents or ``MLProject`` file.
 For information about using the current system environment when running a project, see the ``Environment`` parameter description in the